 The purpose of Apple’s Limit Ad Tracking (LAT) feature is to improve user privacy.

 Before iOS 10, when users actively selected LAT, the OS would send a “flag” indicating the user’s wish.
-However, Apple’s IDFA identifier was still there and not all companies honored the requests.
+However, Apple’s IDFA identifier was still there and not all companies honored the requests (this is still the case in Android).
 Apple also allowed companies to use the ID for “frequency capping, attribution, conversion events, estimating the number of unique users, advertising fraud detection, and debugging.”